pymeshtool

 - Raises:

-ValueError – If the object could not be iterated.
+RuntimeError – If the mesh object has not been initialized correctly.

 - rotate(axis, angle, *, ignore_fibers=False)

-Rotate the mesh around a given vector.
+Rotate the mesh around a given vector and with a given angle.
 If ignore_fibers is False, the fibers are not rotated.

 - Parameters: